 You must keep this acronym in mind when creating an eating regimen or supplement program that will assist in achieving your fitness objectives.
 There are various advantages of BCAAs that can aid in your progress.

-The distinction between the two is not well understood by many people.
+Many people do not well understand the distinction between the two.
 How are they different?
 Do they have to take both?
 Which is preferable?

 What is Protein?

 Proteins are chemically made of amino acids.
 These are carbon-, hydrogen-, nitrogen-, and oxygen-based organic acids.
-Proteins are composed of amino acids.
-When proteins are digested by the body, they can then be used to build muscle mass.
+When the body digests proteins, they can then be used to build muscle mass.
 Additionally, amino acids help create immune system-supporting proteins.

 What are BCAAs?